Susie De Los Santos: NBL VIP "All★Star"- Nuestra Belleza Latina 2016

-Personal
+Personal life

 Susie is the owner of her own beauty pageant and magazine called Nuestra Belleza Carolina and is C.E.O. of DLS Premiere.
 She is part owner of Susie Taxi, a taxicab company in Durham, North Carolina.

 Susie is signed to Elite Miami.

+Susie De Los Santos dated music producer A.B.
+Quintanilla III, brother of Selena Quintanilla and creator of Los Kumbia Kings and Los Kumbia All Starz, in 2013.
+They remain good friends after their relationship ended and on August 2, 2017, Susie De Los Santos defended and spoke positively about A.B.
+Quintanilla during his 2017 court case against an ex-romantic partner of his, saying "We are very, very good friends" and "He'll take care of it" in regard to his court case.